About CourseRelease Date: May 1,2018

 Expiration Date: May 1, 2023

-Social Workers participating in this course will receive 2 (clinical) continuing education clock hours upon successful course completion.
+Social Workers completing this course receive 2 clinical social work continuing education credits.

 Psychologists will receive 2 CE credits upon successfully completing this course.